Cederberg Hiking tour

 An idea of price

 This price is based on 4 people doing the trip.
 It will be a higher price if it is only 2 people (ie about 35-40% higher, because the costs of the guide, transport and guide accommodation are all divided between only 2 people and not 4 people.)
 But we’ll give a firm price on application as it varies depending on walking guide availability.

-Meals and accommodation as shown in text, services of a guide and transport, entrances and walking permits.
+Meals and accommodation as shown in digital brochure (3 nights on Full Board), services of a guide and transport, entrances and walking permits

 Items of a personal nature, drinks